ianrasmussen05/programming-languages-2021/Lab1-Lambda-Calculus/README.md

 ## Introduction

 Our aim is to learn how to extend and modify a small programming language.
-We start with the pure and untyped lambda calculus, available in the folder [LambdaNat0](https://github.com/alexhkurz/programming-languages-2020/tree/master/Lab1-Lambda-Calculus/LambdaNat0).
+We start with the pure and untyped lambda calculus, available in the folder `LambdaNat0`.

 Recall that the [syntax](https://hackmd.io/@alexhkurz/S1D0yP8Bw) of the lambda calculus has only variables, abstraction (function definition) and function application.
-We formalise the syntax in [this context-free grammar](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab1-Lambda-Calculus/LambdaNat0/grammar/LambdaNat0.cf).
+We formalise the syntax in the context-free grammar `LambdaNat0.cf`.
 To execute lambda-calculus programs, we need to know the  [operational semantics](https://hackmd.io/@alexhkurz/H1e4Nv8Bv) consisting of only one computation rule known as capture avoiding substitution or beta-reduction.
 We will formalise this operational semantics by writing an interpreter for the lambda caclulus in Haskell.

 The untyped lambda calculus is a very small programming language an we want to extend this very basic language with new features.
 There are two main steps: Add the new feature to the parser and then to the interpreter.
 This is described in the section "The Work Cycle".